LDAWG-a11y/a11yWebApp/src/guides/audio-description.md

 ## Marketing videos

-With other content such as marketing videos etc, the approach would be very similar.
+With content such as marketing videos etc, the approach would be very similar.
 Ask speakers to read out onscreen text and captions/job titles to ensure that the main video is inherently accessible - rather than needing a second version with AD.
 With particularly visual pieces such as brand promotions, where there are important visuals to describe (such as a shiny new science lab in a funding pitch, or something that is trying to convey a sense of student life at a university) then consider adding audio description.
 Similarly, if the content is to do with accessibility or disability it can be worth adding AD.

 ## Meetings and events